peterholak/graphql-ws-kotlin/README.md

 - Run the `example` project (from the IDE, or by running `./gradlew :example:run`), then open your browser at http://localhost:4567/

+- You can see a live demo at http://graphql.holak.net/

 ### Use the library

 For now, there is no released version, so you can only use the current snapshot.